 Self-awareness is an awareness of you.
 It is your conscious awareness of yourself, your values, your emotions, your thoughts, your desires, and so on.

-Self-awareness is important for leading a positive and happy life and is essential for personal and professional growth.
+Self-awareness is important for leading a positive and happy life and essential for personal and professional growth.

 For example, I used to live in a third story building and my kitchen overlooked my neighbors’ kitchen across the street.

 I could see into their kitchen, so I assumed they could see into mine.
 Whenever I was in my kitchen making food, I would feel like they were watching me and judging me.

 The problem was, I actually believed they were watching me and that I had some special telepathic powers about what my neighbors thought of me.

 It made me feel extremely insecure, because I believed they were judging me based on my own imperfections.

 Healthline states that self-consciousness can be caused by low self-esteem, which makes a lot of sense.

 If I had healthy self-esteem, it’s unlikely that I would concern myself with other people’s negative opinions of myself, let alone make assumptions about what they think.

 - Borderline personality disorder